jomaxx/redux-extendable-reducer/README.md

 # redux-injectable-reducer
-Redux store reducer capable of lazily injecting parts of the state tree.
+Redux store capable of lazily injecting parts of the state tree.
 Useful for large single page applications that utilize bundle splitting.

+## Inspiration

+This library is influenced by [redux-injectable-store](https://github.com/lelandrichardson/redux-injectable-store).
+Please take a look there before relying on this library.
+Currently, the main difference between the two libraries is [Action Buffering](#action-buffering).

 ## Install

 ```
 npm install --save redux redux-injectable-reducer
 ```